openvinotoolkit/openvino/tools/benchmark_tool/README.md

                         graph information serialized.
   -pc [PERF_COUNTS], --perf_counts [PERF_COUNTS]
                         Optional.
 Report performance counters.
+  -pcseq PCSEQ --pcseq PCSEQ
+                        Optional.
+Report latencies for each shape in -data_shape sequence.
+  -inference_only INFERENCE_ONLY, --inference_only INFERENCE_ONLY
+                        Optional.
+If true inputs filling only once before measurements.
+                           True - fill inputs once before the measurements loop, default value for static models False - fill inputs each time before inference, default value for dynamic models -report_type REPORT_TYPE, --report_type REPORT_TYPE
+                        Optional.
+Enable collecting statistics report.
+                           "--report_type no_counters" report contains configuration options specified, resulting FPS and latency.
+                           "--report_type average_counters"
+                           "report extends \"no_counters\" report and additionally includes average PM " "counters values for each layer from the network. \"detailed_counters\" report " "extends \"average_counters\" report and additionally includes per-layer PM " "counters and latency for each executed infer request.
-  -ip "U8"/"FP16"/"FP32"    Optional.
+  -ip "u8"/"f16"/"f32"  Optional.
 Specifies precision for all input layers of the network.
-  -op "U8"/"FP16"/"FP32"    Optional.
+  -op "u8"/"f16"/"f32"  Optional.
 Specifies precision for all output layers of the network.
   -iop                  Optional.
 Specifies precision for input and output layers by name.
 Example: -iop "input:FP16, output:FP16".
 Notice that quotes are required.
 Overwrites precision from ip and op options for specified layers.
 ```

 Running the application with the empty list of options yields the usage message given above and an error message.